paulachristen/infectech_manuscript/README.md

 │   └── tables/              # Summary tables, if applicable
 ```

-## 📊 Analysis Workflow
+## 📊 Workflow

 1. **Data Loading and Cleaning**
-   - All raw CSV survey responses are loaded and combined.
+   - All raw CSV survey responses are loaded.
    - Responses are cleaned for missing values, placeholders (e.g. `"Other.
 Please specify:"`), and merged with a country-to-region dictionary.

 2. **Section Completion Flags**